nhittt/VCC/README.md

 The Vietnamese manual compressed dataset are created by using 30 clusters of "Written Vietnamese Cluster Corpus for Document Summarization" of Tran Mai Vu Group, VNU Hanoi University of Engineering and Technology.

-Three annotators were asked to perform three sentence compression versions.
+Three annotators were asked to perform three compressed versions.
-The data was organized as XML standard with one source sentence followed by three human-compressed version:
+The data was organized as XML standard with the source sentence followed by three human-compressed versions:
 ```
 	<original> source sentence </original>
 	<compressed_human_1> compressed version by human 1 </compressed_human_1>